-5.12.4 Pedestrian signals
+5.12.4.
+Pedestrian signals

-At automatic level crossings, traffic signals for pedestrians should be provided where the volume of pedestrians is high or vulnerable groups of pedestrians use the level crossing on a regular basis, e.g. primary school children or people with disabilities whose schools, hospitals or homes are immediately adjacent to the level crossing.

-Pedestrian signals should be placed below or adjacent to the road traffic light signals so that they face outwards from the level crossing towards pedestrians approaching the level crossing, as well as towards those halted at the transverse road markings across the footpaths.
+- 5.12.4.1.
+At automatic crossings, traffic signals for pedestrians should be provided where the volume of pedestrians is high or vulnerable groups of pedestrians use the crossing on a regular basis, e.g. primary school children or people with disabilities whose schools, hospitals or homes are immediately adjacent to the crossing. - 5.12.4.2.
+Pedestrian signals should be placed below or adjacent to the road traffic light signals so that they face outwards from the crossing towards pedestrians approaching the crossing, as well as towards those halted at the transverse road markings across the footpaths.

-Note: Pedestrian signals are not considered necessary at gated level crossings and barrier level crossings operated by railway staff.
+Note: Pedestrian signals are not considered necessary at gated crossings and barrier crossings operated by railway staff.

-5.12.5 Tactile thresholds
+5.12.5.
+Tactile thresholds

-Where the number of pedestrians using a level crossing is high, or a significant number of blind or partially sighted people use the level crossing, a tactile threshold, of an appropriate design, should be provided across each footpath.
+- 5.12.5.1.
+Where the number of pedestrians using a crossing is high, or a significant number of blind or partially-sighted people use the crossing, a tactile threshold, of an appropriate design, should be provided across each footpath. - 5.12.5.2.
 This threshold should not be on the railway side of the transverse road markings across the footpath.

-Note: The purpose of this provision is to provide blind and partially sighted people with an indication of the direction of the footpath as well as the line behind which they should wait while the level crossing is closed.
+Note: The purpose of this provision is to provide blind and partially-sighted people with an indication of the direction of the footpath as well as the line behind which they should wait while the crossing is closed.

-5.12.6 Means to control the flow of pedestrians
+5.12.6.
+Means to control the flow of pedestrians

-Where the number of pedestrians using a level crossing is high, or vulnerable groups of pedestrians use the level crossing on a regular basis, appropriate means to prevent pedestrians from walking on the carriageway or to control the direction of flow of pedestrians may be provided, e.g. guard rails and road studs.
-Guard rails should be provided only where the footpath and its approach are wide enough to prevent any bottleneck to pedestrians or encouragement to walk on the carriageway.

-Where pedestrians in significantly large numbers cross from one side of the road to the other while the road is closed to allow a train to pass over the level crossing, a double row of non-reflecting road studs to indicate the safe place to cross may be provided.

-Where a level crossing lies adjacent to a railway station and the entrance or exit to the station is via the platform ramp, pedestrians should be directed from the platform to the road and vice versa so that they are protected by the level crossing after leaving or before joining the train.
+- 5.12.6.1.
+Where the number of pedestrians using a crossing is high, or vulnerable groups of pedestrians use the crossing on a regular basis, appropriate means to prevent pedestrians from walking on the carriageway or to control the direction of flow of pedestrians may be provided, e.g. guard rails and road studs.
+Guard rails should be provided only where the footpath and its approach is wide enough to prevent any bottleneck to pedestrians or encouragement to walk on the carriageway. - 5.12.6.2.
+Where pedestrians in significantly large numbers cross from one side of the road to the other while the road is closed to allow a train to pass over the crossing, a double row of non-reflecting road studs to indicate the safe place to cross may be provided. - 5.12.6.3.
+Where a crossing lies adjacent to a railway station and the entrance or exit to the station is via the platform ramp, pedestrians should be directed from the platform to the road and vice versa so that they are protected by the crossing after leaving or before joining the train.

-5.12.7 Pedestrian categories
+5.12.7.
+Pedestrian categories

+- 5.12.7.1.
 The volume of pedestrian and train flow may be determined by the train pedestrian value (TPV) which in turn defines the pedestrian categories.
-The TPV is the product of the maximum number of pedestrians and the number of trains passing over the level crossing within a period of 15 minutes.
-A detailed method of calculation can be found in section 5.12.9.
+The TPV is the product of the maximum number of pedestrians and the number of trains passing over the crossing within a period of 15 minutes.
+A detailed method of calculation can be found in section 5.12.9. - 5.12.7.2.
 Pedestrian categories are given in Table 2.

 Table 2: PEDESTRIAN CATEGORIES

 PEDESTRIAN CATEGORY TRAIN PEDESTRIAN VALUE (TPV)

 А More than 450

 В 151 - 450

-С 150 or less
+C 150 or less

-5.12.8 Pedestrian provisions
+5.12.8.
+Pedestrian provisions

-The provisions required for pedestrians at a level crossing according to its pedestrian category are defined in Table 3.
+5.12.8.1.
+The provisions required for pedestrians at a crossing according to its pedestrian category are defined in Table 3.